AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

 These queries demonstrate how you can return data from multiple sources within your mesh with a single request.

 The `storeConfig` query returns information from your `GraphQL` handler, while the `directoryDataCountryInformationInterface` query returns information from your `REST`  handler.
+The `directoryDataCountryInformationInterface` query has been transformed from the Commerce [`GET /V1/default/directory/countries/{countryId}`](https://adobe-commerce.redoc.ly/2.4.5-admin/tag/directorycountries#operation/GetV1DirectoryCountries) endpoint.

 ## Add a transform

 Now we will apply a transform to make the schema more usable by adding a `prefix`.
 You can also use the `prefix` transform to avoid conflicting field names between sources.
+In the following example, we will add `REST_` and `GraphQL_` prefixes to help us distinguish between our two handlers.

 1. Modify your `mesh.json` file to match the following: